guaix-ucm/pyemir/doc/user/auxiliary.rst

 --------------------

 :Mode: Intensity Flat-Field
-:Recipe class: :class:`~emir.recipes.IntensityFlatRecipe`
+:Recipe class: :class:`~emirdrp.recipes.IntensityFlatRecipe`
-:Input class: :class:`~emir.recipes.IntensityFlatRecipeInput`
+:Input class: :class:`~emirdrp.recipes.IntensityFlatRecipeInput`
-:Result class: :class:`~emir.recipes.IntensityFlatRecipeResult`
+:Result class: :class:`~emirdrp.recipes.IntensityFlatRecipeResult`

 The required actions to set the TS and EMIR at the configuration from which sky and/or artificial illumination flat